jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 Many of the communications security concerns have been addressed in the past few years, with increasing encryption.
 However, issues with trusting endpoints on the other side of the communication have not been addressed, and are becoming more urgent with the advent or centralised service architectures.

+Further effort may be needed to minimise centralisation, as having only few places to tap increases the likelihood of surveillance.

+There may be a need to update {{RFC3552}} and {{RFC7258}}.

 The participants in the workshop agreed that a new threat model is needed, and that non-communications-security issues need to be treated.

-Other security discussions were focused on IOT systems, algorithm agility issues, and experiences from difficult security upgrades such as the DNSSEC key rollover.
+Other security discussions were focused on IOT systems, algorithm agility issues, experiences from difficult security upgrades such as the DNSSEC key rollover, and routing security.

 The participants cautioned against relying too much on device manufacturers for security, and being clear on security models and assumptions.
 Security is often poorly understood, and the assumptions about who the system defends against and not are not clear.